-If you cancel your camper registration before May 1 there is a $25 admin fee.
-If you cancel May 1 or later there is a $100 admin fee.
+If you cancel your camper registration up until two weeks before their camper week there is a $25 admin fee.
 If you cancel within 14 days of your child’s camper week there is a $200 admin fee.
 If cancellation occurs due to health or family emergency, only the $25 admin fee will be applied.

 How do I add extra programs (i.e. Horsemanship or the Ski/Wake Program) to my child’s registration?

 Extra programs may be added at the time of your initial camper registration or you can log back into your account at a future date to add this option later.
 Some weeks these options fill quickly, in which case you will be able to add your name to a waitlist at no cost and you will be contacted should a spot open up.